- Strong views from some SuperGuide readers

 At the very least, each super fund should have a hedging strategy where the decision is made, year by year, or over a timeframe, whether to hedge or not, but this should not be a discretionary decision for the MySuper investment option.
 I believe the MySuper option – the default investment option – should always hedge international shares.

 How the unhedged approach affects your investment

 I’ve heard all the reasons and excuses for remaining unhedged, or partially unhedged for default investment options, and I’ll get to those in a moment, but I want to highlight what this flawed investment strategy means for anyone in a super fund where the trustees choose not to hedge international shares.

 If you’re a member of a large super fund, such as a company super fund, industry fund or retail super fund, and you haven’t actively chosen your super account’s investment option, then your super savings will be invested via your super fund’s default investment option.
 Typically, your money will be invested via your super fund’s balanced or growth investment option.
-If you’re in such an investment option then there is a strong chance that at least 20% of your super money is invested in international shares, and another reasonable chunk of money invested in international listed property (global real estate investment trusts – REITs) and international fixed interest investments.
+If you’re in such an investment option then there is a strong chance that at least 20% and up to 35% of your super money is invested in international shares, and another reasonable chunk of money invested in international listed property (global real estate investment trusts – REITs) and international fixed interest investments.

 Investing in international assets makes sense from a diversification point of view because the Australian share market and Australian REITs market is a small market compared to the massive investment markets scattered around the world.
 Note that most super funds fully hedge all other international investments (REITs, listed infrastructure and bonds) but often not international shares.